Favorites ()

 Statue against a black background

-Law and Catholic Studies Joint Degree
+Law and Catholic Studies

-The Law and Catholic Studies Joint Degree allows students interested in the study of law and their Catholic faith to earn two degrees in just three to four years.
+The Law and Catholic Studies Joint Degree (JD/MA) allows students interested in the study of law and their Catholic faith to earn two degrees in just three to four years.

 The Department of Catholic Studies' partnership with the School of Law allows elective credits from both programs to count towards the other's requirements for graduation.